All Episodes

 They still do.

-Uh the this generational shift has not been completed yet.
+This generational shift has not been completed yet.

-But those who watch it, and there's 30 million of them every night, average if you combine all three.
+But those who watch it, there's 30 million of them every night, average if you combine all three.

 It's their first taste of the day, and they believe it.